pantheon-systems/example-terminus-auto-update-script/README.md

 2. Update `backstop.template.json` to meet your needs, tweaking things like `viewport`
 3. Create a [CircleCI](https://circleci.com) project
 4. Add [environment variables to CircleCI](https://circleci.com/docs/environment-variables/) for the following:
-	* `ORG_UUID`: The Pantheon org UUID for the organization containing the sites to update
+	* `ORG_UUID`: The Pantheon org UUID for the organization containing the sites to update.
+Pro tip: This can be a supporting organization.
 	* `UPDATE_TAG`: The Pantheon site tag applied in the organization from the step above to sites that need auto updates.
 Defaults to `auto-update`
 	* `MULTIDEV`: The multidev name to use for applying/testing updates.
 Defaults to `update-wp`
 	* `CIRCLE_TOKEN`: A Circle CI API token with access to the project created in step 3.